 The Youth Collective (YoCo) is a national volunteer youth leadership body that provides thought leadership, strategy, consultation, and guidance on our work, including implementing our Youth Strategy.
 Learn more about the youth collective.

 As a Community Organizing Coordinator, you will lead a Task Force in your state on a specific human rights issue.
 You will coordinate work that takes place on that issue in the state, anywhere from a local to Federal level.
 This can look like recruiting others to the Task Force, planning events, facilitating trainings, and carrying out direct actions in your community!
 Connect with an organizer in your state to become a COC.
-Learn more about organizing and Task Forces.
+Learn more and apply to be a community organizing coordinator.